 ‘Times have changed - you used to only have a credit card, home loan and maybe a personal loan, usually with the same provider.
 Now you’ve got mobile phone bills and utilities and the management of these.’

-Your credit history is part of the report supplied to your prospective lender by credit file monitoring organisations like Veda.
+Your credit history is part of the report supplied to your prospective lender by credit file monitoring organisations like Equifax.
 Using this report your lender will see all of your financial information and work out how much of a risk you are, assigning you a credit rating.

 Montgomery says the level of importance the banks place on your credit history depends on the rest of your application, saying ‘most lenders are open to hearing the rationale behind why things have gone pear-shaped.’